 This post was created as in partnership with Imperial Sugar.
 All thoughts and opinions are 100% my own.

-Softly spiced Gingerbread Cinnamon Rolls are made with a sweet and smoky molasses infused dough and a gingerbread filling that make them a festive holiday breakfast treat.
+Softly spiced Gingerbread Cinnamon Rolls are made with a sweet and smoky molasses infused dough and a gingerbread filling that makes them a festive holiday breakfast treat.
 Ice them with a tangy cream cheese frosting for a delicious take on a familiar favorite.

 If you are looking for more fun, seasonal breakfast ideas, be sure to also check out my Christmas Star Bread, Christmas Tree Crepes with Gingerbread Spice Whipped Cream.